 Even better, vinyl fences are weather resistant.
 Wood fences are porous, so they soak up rainwater and begin to rot.
-Just one of Colorado Springs famous hail storms will wreak havoc on a wooden fence.
+Just one of Colorado Springs famous hail storms will wreak havoc on and require repairing most wood privacy fences.

 A vinyl fence isn’t porous, so rotting isn’t a problem.
 Also, vinyl doesn’t rust as a chain-link fence might, and it’s resistant to insects and pests.

 However, the discoloration can become a nuisance with vinyl fencing.

 What Causes Vinyl Fence Discoloration?